jastisriradheshyam/Linux-System-Programming/README.md

 Linux System Programs

 ## copy.c
-Simple copy program that copys from file "foo" to file "bar".
+Simple copy program that copies data from file "foo" to file "bar".
 File operations are done with only low-level I/O functions.